DurationPart-time 1 year

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-You’ll develop and apply your understanding of career management skills in a diverse range of educational and professional settings in both local and international contexts.
+You’ll develop and apply your understanding of career management skills in a diverse range of educational and professional settings.

-The program is made up of 48 credit points and consists of the following courses:
+The degree is made up of 48 credit points and consists of the following study areas:

 Choose a program structure